4xx404/GlassFrog/README.md

 GlassFrog takes a Base URL which it uses to collect all existing links on the Base URL's webpage.
 While collecting links, it scans each page for the keyword & as well as searching for other data types based on patterns in strings.
 GlassFrog will shift through various html tag types searching for useful data.

 # Requirements
 All Python3 dependencies are in Core/requirements.txt & are automatically installed when running setup.
-**NOTE: GlassFrog uses the 'emojis' module which requires Python3.9** **If you see an import error with 'emojis' module, set your Python interpreter to Python3.9 & run setup**
+**NOTE: GlassFrog uses the 'emojis' module which requires Python3.9.
+If you see an import error with 'emojis' module, set your Python interpreter to Python3.9 & run setup.**

 # Collectable Data Types
+* Usernames/Handles
-* Usernames/Handles (Such as Twitter handles @username) [Accurate]
+- Such as Twitter handles (@username) [Accurate]
-* Email Addresses (Based on the Base URL, it will get the URL's domain, create an email address from it & add it to a list(This helps to find business emails)).
+* Email Addresses
+- Based on the Base URL, it will get the URL's domain, create an email address from it & add it to a list(This helps to find business emails).
 Alternatively, it looks for '**MailTo:**' type links [Accurate]
-* Other Domains that are in text format, rather than as a link format [Accurate]
+* Other Domains
+- Links that are in text format, rather than as a link format [Accurate]
+* Phone Numbers
-* Phone Numbers, which is a little more tricky as each website can format their numbers or display them differently.
+- Phone Numbers are a little more tricky as each website can format their numbers or display them differently.
 Alternatively it looks for '**tel:**' type links [Semi-Accurate]
 * Bitcoin Addresses [Accurate]

 # Install & Run